 Identify user exits you have created to extend or modify BRP functionality on the User Exit tab.
 A user exit is a point in the standard BRP processing when a user-supplied set of commands is executed.
-Typically the commands execute utilities that accomplish tasks ranging from source code pre-processing to specialized report generation.
+Typically the

 Understanding Exits